yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 When the validation of the identifiers has been successfully completed and the certificate has been issued by the CA, the IdO:

-- MUST move its Order resource status to `valid`.
+- MUST move its Order resource status to `valid`;
-- MUST copy the `certificate` field from the Order, as well as `notBefore` and `notAfter` if these fields exist.
+- MUST copy the `certificate` field from the Order returned by the CA into its Order resource, as well as `notBefore` and `notAfter` if these fields exist.

 ~~~
 {